 Gottesfeld, for his part, remained unrepentant.
 He stood by his initial rationale for his crime, that he needed to act to protect the life of Justina Pelletie.
 Pelletie, a teenaged patient, lay at the center of a dispute over care between Boston Children’s and her parents.
-As per the Associated Press:

 The Connecticut teenager was placed in state custody in Massachusetts after her parents disputed Boston Children’s Hospital doctors’ diagnosis of their daughter.